 Counterfeit products, including counterfeit pharmaceutical products, are a significant problem, particularly in China.
 Counterfeit pharmaceuticals are products sold or used for research under the same or similar names, or similar mechanism of action or product class, but which are sold without proper licenses or approvals.
 Such products may be used for indications or purposes that are not recommended or approved or for which there is no data or inadequate data with regard to safety or efficacy.
 Such products divert sales from genuine products, often are of lower cost, often are of lower quality (having different ingredients or formulations, for example), and have the potential to damage the reputation for quality and effectiveness of the genuine product.
 If counterfeit pharmaceuticals illegally sold or used for research result in adverse events or side effects to consumers, we may be associated with any negative publicity resulting from such incidents.
 Consumers may buy counterfeit pharmaceuticals that are in direct competition with our pharmaceuticals, which could have an adverse impact on our revenues, business and results of operations.
-In addition, the use of counterfeit products could be used in non-clinical or clinical studies, or could otherwise produce undesirable side effects or adverse events that may be attributed to our products as well, which could cause us or regulatory authorities to interrupt, delay or halt clinical trials and could result in the delay or denial of regulatory approval by the FDA or other regulatory authorities and potential product liability claims.
-With respect to China, although the government has recently been increasingly active in policing counterfeit pharmaceuticals, there is not yet an effective counterfeit pharmaceutical regulation of counterfeit pharmaceuticals has grown in recent years and may continue to grow in the future.
-The existence of and any increase in the sales and production of counterfeit pharmaceuticals, or the technological capabilities of counterfeiters,
+In addition, the use of counterfeit products as well, which could cause us or regulatory authorities to interrupt, delay or halt clinical trials and could result in the delay or denial of regulatory approval by the FDA or other regulatory authorities and potential product liability claims.
+With respect to China, although the government has recently been increasingly active in policing counterfeit pharmaceuticals, there is not yet an effective counterfeit pharmaceutical regulation control and enforcement system in China.
+As a result, we may not be able to prevent third parties from selling or purporting to sell our products in China.
+The proliferation of counterfeit pharmaceuticals, or the technological capabilities of counterfeit epharmaceuticals, or the technological capabilities of counterfeit epharmaceuticals, or the technological capabilities of counterfeiters, could nega